Site icon Secrets of Paris

 Paris Plage

-After a slightly reduced edition during the 2024 Summer Olympics, the “beaches” of Paris Plages are back in full swing for the 2025 season from July 5th through August 31st in three locations: Rives de Seine (Central Paris along the Right Bank of the Seine), Canal Saint-Martin (10th arrondissement), and Bassin de La Villette (northeast Paris at the top of the Canal St Martin).
-Here are a few new features for the 2025 edition:
+The “beaches” of Paris Plages are back with a slightly reduced program for the 2026 season from July 4th through August 30th.
+This year it will only be in two locations: Rives de Seine (Central Paris along the Right Bank of the Seine) and Bassin de La Villette (northeast Paris).
+Like last year, there will be several spots along the Seine and the Canal St Martin open for swimming.

 Paris Plages – Rives de Seine

-There’s a new sand beach from the Pont au Change to Pont Neuf, two areas with misters to cool off, foosball tables (aka “babyfoot” in French, daily from 1-7pm), six pétanque courts, art expositions, an open-air library, a giant chess board, Swedish Gym (Saturdays 10:30am-12:30pm and Mondays 6:30-8:30pm), tai chi (daily 10amnoon), play areas for kids, and beach volleyball on the newly “forested” square in front of the Hôtel de Ville.
+There are grassy areas and wooden decks with sun loungers, some shaded, an area with misters to cool off, foosball tables (aka “babyfoot” in French, daily from 1-7pm), six pétanque courts, art expositions, a giant chess board (although the kid’s area wasn’t set up yet on opening day), Swedish Gym (Saturdays 10:30am-12:30pm and Mondays 6:30-8:30pm near Pont de Sully), tai chi (daily 10am-noon near Pont Neuf), play areas for kids, and a climbing wall through August 2nd between Pont Neuf and Pont au Change open daily 10am-8:30pm, all ages welcome, climbing shoes available.
+Back again in 2026, you’ll find the Salsa Dance Party every Sunday in July and August from 3-9pm in front of the Marcounet Péniche (Quai Hôtel de Ville).
 And all of these activities are 100% free!

 Sprinkled throughout are different lounge chairs, picnic tables, al fresco cafés, and refreshment stands.
-The car-free quays are popular with runners, cyclists, and skaters of all ages as well as strolling beach bums, so watch your back (and your bags…yep, pickpockets).
+The car-free quays are popular with runners, cyclists (who really need to slow down), and skaters of all ages as well as strolling beach bums, so watch your back (and your bags…yep, pickpockets).

 Swimming in the Seine at Bras Marie